SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 Andrew Black wrote a [document](/sites/default/files/SIGPLAN_conference_finances_for_beginners.pdf) after SPLASH 2014 explaining where the money was spent.

-Programme Committee
+Program Committee
 -------------------

-Help the Programme Chair to select the programme committee.
+Help the Program Chair to select the program committee.
 The list of potential committee members has to be approved by the SIGPLAN Chair and Vice-Chair before the members are invited.
 You and the PC Chair should decide on policies for submission and revewing (see